robwilliams/cowtown/index.md

 <p>  </p>
 <p>   </p>

   <p>I have both a First Class BA Honours degree in Music & Creative Writing and a Diploma in Music, so you can be certain that you're getting the real deal from a qualified professional.
-I'm also a certified Life Coach and a NLP Practitioner, so you can be sure of a flexible and sympathetic approach.
 </p>
-<p> </p>
+<p>As well as being an Accredited RGT (Registry of Guitar Teachers) Tutor, I'm also a certified Life Coach and Certified Neuro-Linguistic Programming (NLP) Practitioner, so you can be sure of a flexible and sympathetic approach, using advanced techniques to accellerate your progress. </p>
 <p>
 I am also fully DBS and CRB checked and cleared, so you have complete peace of mind.
 </p>